-Just last year, we said goodbye to household names like Forever 21, Home Outfitters, and Payless to name a few.
+Just last year, we said goodbye to household names like Home Outfitters and Payless to name a couple.
 And the retail apocalypse has already claimed many victims in 2020.
 With the added hardships of COVID-19 on retailers, we’re seeing more shutter for good.

 As we’ve done in past years, we are keeping a watchful eye on the retail store closures and bankruptcies that affect the Canadian market.